Sieve Of Eratosthenes Algorithm

 Build a list of all the integers greater than one and less than or equal to n.
 Strike out the multiples of all primes less than or equal to the square root of n, then the numbers that are left are the primes.

-If you want to use the algorithm for benchmarking and comparing some programming languages, implement the code above.
-The algorithms below all compute prime numbers, but not all of them really implement exaltly the Eratosthenes' algorithm.
+The algorithms below all compute prime numbers, but not all of them really implement excatly the Eratosthenes' algorithm.

-Ada Awk Basic Bash C C++ C# Caml Euphoria F# Forth Fortran Haskell Java JavaScript Lisp Lua Oberon OCaml Oz Pascal Perl PHP Prolog Python Rebol Rexx Ruby Scala Scheme Scriptol Smalltalk Tcl
+Ada Awk Basic Bash C C++ C# D Caml Eiffel Euphoria F# Forth Fortran Go Haskell Java JavaScript Julia Lisp Lua Nim Oberon OCaml Oz Pascal Perl PHP Prolog Python Rebol Rexx Ruby Rust Scala Scheme Scriptol Smalltalk Swift Tcl

 Ada